fiskeben/genuuid/README.md

 `genuuid` prints a random V4 UUID to stdout.

-`genuuid` creates a UUID and copies it to the clipboard as well.
+`genuuid -c` creates a UUID and copies it to the clipboard as well.